 People from the prayer ministry team are available at 9.00am communion services and at all 10.40am and 6.30pm services to pray with those wanting prayer for particular circumstances or wishing to respond to what God has spoken to them about during the worship service.

 Mothers Prayers A group of mothers of all ages meet once a month to pray for their children and grandchildren.
 We follow a set pattern of prayers and worship under the banner of the Mothers Prayers organisation.
-We usually meet on the first Thursday of the month between 11am and 12noon upstairs in Trinity Centre.
+We meet on the first Thursday of the month between 12noon and 1pm upstairs in Trinity Centre.
 For more information please contact Sue Le Friec.

 Prayer for the Persecuted Church is held on the first Sunday of every month at 2.30pm for approximately an hour, followed by tea and coffee at Chris and Pat Robinson's home t: 247937.
 Please contact them for more details.